 Mammograms: What You Need to Know

 One in eight.
-That’s how many women in the United States will develop breast cancer in their lifetimes.
+That’s how many women in the United States will develop breast cancer in their lifetimes.1

 The best way to protect yourself is by having mammograms.2 These tests can help save lives by finding breast cancer early, when it’s easier to treat and before it can be felt or cause symptoms.2 Here’s what you need to know about mammograms and breast cancer.

-1. Women between the ages of 40 and 74 should get a screening mammogram every two years.
+1. Women between the ages of 40 and 74 should get a screening mammogram every other year.

 A screening mammogram is for women who have no signs or symptoms of breast cancer.
 This includes women who have breast implants.
-All women should be screened started at age 50.
-Talk with your primary care provider (PCP) about whether you should start having screenings in your 40s.
-Preventive screening is covered starting at age 40.
 People who are transgender or nonbinary should talk with their PCP about whether to have mammograms.

 2. With your BCBSRI plan, screening mammograms are typically covered at 100% when you see an in-network provider.